slaw469/VisibilityNest/README.md

 - Client sites for local businesses
 - Custom automation scripts for lead gen and CRM workflows

-Interning at **Classy Games Studios** as a Software Engineer while running my freelance business on the side.

 ## Need Something Built?

 I solve problems fast.
 If you need a website shipped, a workflow automated, or a technical problem solved: